 A lot of the themes they chose to depict were quite daring for the time – including problematic subjects such as poverty, emigration, prostitution and the double standard of sexual morality in society.
 Their pictures require a lot of concentrated reading and are so densely encoded with signs and symbols that you have to work hard at deciphering them.

 A good example is The Awakening Conscience by William Holman Hunt.
 At first glance this could be seen to represent a young married couple or perhaps a brother and sister playing a game.
-However on closer inspection the different signs cohere to suggest a narrative of fall and possible redemption.
-The woman is presented in a state if half dress and isn’t wearing a wedding ring, which would imply that she is the man’s mistress.
+However on closer inspection the different signs come together to suggest a narrative of fall and possible redemption.
+The woman is presented in a state of half dress and isn’t wearing a wedding ring, which would imply that she is the man’s mistress.
 His fallen glove hints at her fate as a discarded mistress, but the light falling into the room from the garden suggests salvation.